What are the Rights of a Trustee? (2020 Update)

 In all Trustee Acts in Australia, they empower the court to relieve you as a trustee from liability for breaches of a trust only if you acted reasonably, honestly and you ought fairly to be excused.
 An example is section 85 of the Trustee Act 1925 (NSW).The onus of proof lies on you as trustee, and you’ll need to satisfy the court that you acted:

 - In good faith and for the welfare of the trust;

 - Acted in the best interest for the trust and not for your own or any other trustee’s interest; and

 - That your acquittal not only grants you as trustee relief but also the beneficiaries.

 If you as a trustee incur losses due to breach of trust, you can hold all co-trustees jointly and severally liable to help recuperate the costs.
 You can exercise this right even if you are solely responsible for the loss, as the court holds the opinion that even if you are a passive trustee, your inactivity has permitted the culpable trustee to breach the trust.

-If you are an innocent trustee who have acted reasonably and have had a contribution claim made against you, you may be entitled to an indemnity if the active, defaulting trustee has kept trust property or has personally benefited from the breach.
+If you are an innocent trustee who has acted reasonably and have had a contribution claim made against you, you may be entitled to an indemnity if the defaulting trustee has kept trust property or has personally benefited from the breach.

 As a trustee, you are granted many rights from the trust instrument, statute and court orders.
 If you need further clarification on what rights you posses through your position as trustee, or feel you need to enforce your rights in your current circumstances, it is recommended to contact a estate planning lawyer.